Hydrolyzed Protein Dog Food: Benefits & Risks Explained

 2. Palatability

-Some may find the taste of these specialized meals less appealing, making it a bit tricky to adjust during the switch.
+Some may find taste of these specialized meals less appealing, which can make adjustment during transition a bit challenging.

 3. Limited Variety

-Compared to regular meals, the selection available in this category tends to be more limited, which could be a downside for those who enjoy a bit more variety in what they eat.
+Compared to regular meals, options within this category remain more limited, which may feel like a drawback for individuals who enjoy greater variety in daily choices.

 4. Not Suitable for All Dogs